Adenike Osofisan

-Adenike Osofisan (born 11 March 1950), is a Nigerian professor of computer science, who specializes in data mining and knowledge management.
+Adenike Osofisan (born 11 March 1950), is a Nigerian academician and computer scientist, who specializes in data mining and knowledge management.
 She is the first Nigerian woman to hold a Ph.D. in Computer science, a feat she accomplished in 1989.
 In 2006, she became a full professor at University of Ibadan, a promotion that made her the first African woman to become a Computer Science professor.

 Early life and education

 Osofisan had her secondary education at Fiwasaiye Girls' Grammar School, Akure and Comprehensive High School, Ayetoro (1968).
 Between 1971 and 1976, she got her first degree from University of Ile-Ife, obtaining a federal government scholarship throughout most of her university years.
 She then proceeded to Georgia Institute of Technology in 1978, obtaining a master's degree in Information and Computer Science in 1979.
 Her PhD thesis on Data Processing Model for a Multi-access Computer Communication Network was completed in 1989 at the Obafemi Awolowo University under the supervision of Adebayo Akinde.
 In 1993, she completed her Master of Business Administration in Accounts and Finance from University of Ibadan, with her dissertation on An Asset Portfolio Management Model for Nigerian Commercial Banks: A Case Study, graduating as the best MBA student for the year.